agrifooddatacanada/OCA_package_standard/README.md

  		- `bundle` which MUST contain overlays and capture_base as specified by the [OCA specification v1.0.1](http://oca.colossi.network/specification/) and be canonicalized and serialized according to that specification.
 		- `dependencies` which MAY contain additional oca_bundles that are referenced by the OCA_package `oca_bundle` and meet the same `oca_bundle` requirements.
 	- `extensions` which MAY contain Community overlays which are ordered lexicographically according to: [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
-- Extension overlay contents MUST follow [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
+- Extension overlay contents MUST describe their canonicalization rules, and when objects are sorted lexicographically they MUST follow [3.2.3 Sorting of Object Properties](https://www.rfc-editor.org/rfc/rfc8785#section-3.2.3)
-- Community overlays MUST use type= "community/community_name/overlay/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.
+- Community overlays MUST use type= "community/community_name/name/vX.X" where name is the name of the overlay, community_name is the name of the community and versioning MUST follow semantic versioning.
 - Communities MUST ensure that their overlay names are unique within their community_name namespace.
 - Community overlays MUST reference the capture base of the schema using "capture_base":"####" where #### is the SAID of the referenced capture base.
 - Community overlays MUST reference language using "language":"xxx" if they are specific to languages where xxx is the 2 or 3 letter ISO language code.